jinghuazhao/software-notes/overall/README.md

 ## Visual Studio Code

 There is a pointer from https://github.com/Microsoft/vscode to https://code.visualstudio.com/Download.
-Once download, it can be installed with
+Once downloaded, it can be installed with
 ```bash
 sudo dpkg -i code_1.23.1-1525968403_amd64.deb
 ```